Who Do You Think You Are?

 Imagine swimming as far as you dare from the shore, then dropping your face through the sea's surface.
 The beauty is breathtaking.
 It seduces you instantly.
 The coral.
 The quiet.
 The fish.

-You pop up for air, swallow a mouthful, flip over and propel yourself down to the ocean floor, breast stroking as hard as you can, furiously flapping your feet.
+You pop up for air, swallow a lungful, flip over and propel yourself down to the ocean floor, breaststroking as hard as you can, furiously flapping your feet.

 The shimmering draws closer.
 You're deep but not out of your depth.
 You're curious.
 Driven.
 You’re going somewhere.
 And you know it.